Measurement of the Higgs boson total decay width using the H $\to$ WW $\to$ e$\nu\mu\nu$ decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

-The background processes are simulated using several different generators.
 The ggF and VBF on-shell Higgs boson samples are simulated using \POWHEG$+$\textsc{JHUgen}.
 The ggF events are reweighted to match the parton shower (PS) model at NNLO+PS~\cite{Hamilton:2013fea,Hamilton:2015nsa}, and further scaled with a K-factor to $\text{N}^3\text{LO}$~\cite{Anastasiou:2016cez, https://doi.org/10.23731/cyrm-2017-002}.
 Simulated samples for the associated production (mainly \PW{}\PH and \ttbar{}\PH) are also considered, as described in Ref.~\cite{HWW_xsec_Run2}, although their contribution in the analysis phase space is negligible.
-The $\Pq\Pq \to \PW\PW$ process is simulated at NNLO+PS with \POWHEG.
+The background processes are simulated using several different generators.
+The production of $\PWp\PWm$ pairs via quark-antiquark annihilation, $\Pq\Pq \to \PW\PW$, is simulated at NNLO+PS with \POWHEG.
 For this sample, a discrepancy between data and simulation is observed in the $\pt^{\PW\PW}$ distribution.
 This particular kinematic variable is difficult to model for $\PW\PW$ processes, especially at low $\pt^{\PW\PW}$ values around 1\GeV.
 To improve the Monte Carlo (MC) modeling, a correction factor is derived in the inclusive phase space for $\PW\PW$ production.
 After subtracting all non-$\Pq\Pq \to \PW\PW$ backgrounds from the data, the ratio of the resulting $\pt^{\PW\PW}$ distribution to the $\Pq\Pq \to \PW\PW$ MC prediction is fitted with a second-order polynomial, which is then applied as an event weight.
 The overall $\Pq\Pq \to \PW\PW$ normalization before and after applying the correction is preserved.
 The DY production of $\PZ/\PGg^{*}$, and multiboson processes, such as $\PW\PGg$, $\PZ\PZ$, and $\PV\PV\PV$, are generated at NLO using \MGvATNLO~v2.4.2~\cite{Alwall_2014}.
 Single top quark, \ttbar, $\PW\PZ$, and $\PW\PGg^*$ background processes are simulated at NLO with \POWHEG~v2.
 The measured top quark \pt distribution from \ttbar events in data is softer~\cite{softtop} than that predicted by simulation.
 This discrepancy is due to missing higher-order quantum chromodynamic (QCD) and electroweak corrections.
-A parametrized weight correction~\cite{topcorrCzakon_2017} is applied in simulation as a function of the generator-level top quark \pt distribution ratio (from NNLO calculations and NLO samples) to improve the modeling in the NLO \ttbar MC simulation.
+A paramaterized weight correction~\cite{topcorrCzakon_2017} is applied in simulation as a function of the generator-level top quark \pt distribution ratio (from NNLO calculations and NLO samples) to improve the modeling in the NLO \ttbar MC simulation.

 The $\PYTHIA8$ generator~\cite{Sjostrand:2014zea} with the CP5 underlying event (UE) tune~\cite{Sirunyan:2019dfx} is used for PS, hadronization, and UE simulation.
 Parton distribution functions (PDFs) are modeled with the NNPDF3.1~\cite{Ball:2017nwa} set at NNLO precision for all samples.
 For all processes, the detector response is simulated using a detailed description of the CMS detector, based on the \GEANTfour toolkit~\cite{Agostinelli:2002hh}.
 The distribution of the number of pileup interactions in the simulation is adjusted to match that observed in data for each year.
 Additional corrections are applied to the MC simulated samples to match the experimental response in data for the trigger selection, lepton reconstruction, identification, isolation, and momentum scale, jet energy scale and resolution, missing transverse energy scale, \PQb tagging selection, and L1 trigger corrections for events that are identified with an incorrect bunch crossing~\cite{CMS:2020cmk} (a ``prefiring'' correction).